Northern District (Israel)

-The Northern District (מחוז הצפון; منطقة الشمال) is one of Israel's six administrative districts.
+The Northern District (מָחוֹז הַצָּפוֹן; منطقة الشمال) is one of Israel's six administrative districts.
 The Northern District has a land area of 4,473 km^{2}, making it the second largest district in Israel.

-The Golan Heights has been run as a sub-district of the North District of Israel since the 1981 Golan Heights Law was passed, although the claim is only recognized by the United States while United Nations Security Council condemned the annexation in its Resolution 497 without enforcing it.
+The Golan Heights has been run as a sub-district of the North District of Israel since the 1981 Golan Heights Law was passed, although the claim is only recognized by the United States and Colombia, while the United Nations Security Council condemned the annexation in its Resolution 497 without enforcing it.
 The Golan Heights covers a land area of 1,154 km^{2} and the remainder of the Northern District covers 3,324 km^{2} (3,484 km^{2} including water).

+Geography

+Climate

+The Northern District has a Mediterranean climate (Köppen: Csa), with hot, dry summers and cool, rainy occasionally snowy winters.
+It is home to the wettest locations in Israel, including Harashim.

 Demographics

 According to the Israeli Central Bureau of Statistics data for 2022: